Louisa Mark: Biography

 Mark was born in Kensal Rise, London to Grenadian immigrant parents, and grew up in Shepherd's Bush.
-She had her introduction to the music business initially by working as guest vocalist on Dennis Bovell's Sufferer sound system, followed by a residency at the Metro club in Westbourne Park, and via "Star Search" talent contests held at the Four Aces club in Dalston, where she won for ten consecutive weeks.
-Sound-system operator and record producer Lloyd Coxsone provided dub plates for the contestants to sing over at the contests and, in late 1974, provided the fifteen-year-old Mark with her first recording session, at Gooseberry Studios, where she recorded a cover version of Robert Parker's "Caught You in a Lie", on which she was backed by Matumbi, the single also being released in Jamaica by Gussie Clarke.
-"Caught You in a Lie" is considered the first lovers rock single.
-It gave her an instant hit with reggae audiences, and was followed by a version of The Beatles' "All My Loving".
-Her career was interrupted after a dispute with Coxsone and she concentrated on finishing her studies.
+She had her introduction to the music business in 1973, initially by working as guest vocalist on Dennis Bovell's Sufferer sound system during its residency at the Metro club in Westbourne Park.

+In 1974 Mark entered the "Star Search" talent contests held at the Four Aces club in Dalston, where she won for ten consecutive weeks.
+Sound-system operator and record producer Lloyd Coxsone supplied dubplates for the contestants to sing over at the contests and, in late 1974, provided the fifteen-year-old Mark with her first recording session, at Gooseberry Studios, where she recorded a cover version of Robert Parker's "Caught You in a Lie", on which she was backed by Matumbi.
+The song was pressed as a single on Coxsone's Safari label in the UK and was also released in Jamaica by Gussie Clarke.

+"Caught You in a Lie" sold 10,000 copies in the first week it was released and reached number on in the UK reggae charts in August 1975.
+It is considered the first lovers rock single.
+The follow up single was a cover version of The Beatles' "All My Loving".
+Marks' musical career was then interrupted after a dispute with Coxsone and she concentrated on finishing her studies.

-After leaving school, Mark resumed her musical career working with Trojan Records house producer and A&R manager Clement Bushay, and songwriter/arranger Joseph "Tunga" Charles (of Zabandis), releasing "Keep it Like It Is".
-She stayed with Bushay for further releases on his own Bushays label including her rendition of Michael Jackson's "Even Though You're Gone", "Six Sixth Street", and her début album Breakout (1981).
+After leaving school, Mark resumed work as a vocalist, this time with Trojan Records house producer and A&R manager Clement Bushay, and songwriter/arranger Joseph "Tunga" Charles (of Zabandis), releasing "Keep it Like It Is" in 1977.
+She stayed with Bushay for further releases on his own Bushays label including her rendition of Michael Jackson's "Even Though You're Gone" and "Six Sixth Street", which also reached number one in the reggae charts.

+Her only album Breakout was released in 1981.
 She was unhappy with the album, feeling that it had been released before it had been properly finished, and did not record again for over a year.
 Mark returned to the studio in 1982, recording "Mum and Dad" (arranged by Sly & Robbie).

 Mark was voted Artist of The Year in the 1978 Reggae Awards (UK).